 Flower power staples

-While the ancient art of tie-dye can be traced as far back as 500 AD, to find the beginning of its famous association with free-love and counterculture we need to swing back to the '60s, and to the bohemian capital of the world — New York’s Greenwich Village.
-There, a marketing bright spark named Don Price altered the fortunes of his supermarket dye-making employers, Rit, by persuading them to drop their old-school boxed powders for colorful dyes in squeezy bottles.
-And after convincing a handful of artists to use them to create T-shirts he could sell at a hip new local festival, things changed forever.
+While the ancient art of tie-dye can be traced as far back as 500 AD, things really kicked off for the iconic design during the late 60s in New York’s Greenwich Village.
+There, a marketing bright spark named Don Price altered the fortunes of his supermarket dye-making employers, Rit, by persuading them to drop their old-school boxed powders for colourful dyes in squeezy bottles.
+And after convincing a handful of artists to use them to create T-shirts he could sell at a hip new local festival, things changed for ever.

 Woodstock to the world

-Not only would tie-dye become synonymous with every single festival that followed this now-legendary three-dayer called Woodstock in August 1969, but it was there that the patron saints of tie-dye culture were established: Janis Joplin, thanks to her kaleidoscopic 'fit during her main stage set; Joe Cocker, who sang the heck out of the Beatles’ With A Little Help From My Friends with a little help from a seriously psychedelic top; and stoner rockers The Grateful Dead, whose diehard fans, the Dead Heads, would adopt tie-dye tees as their uniform.
-As for the flower children in the crowd, tie-dye would roll with them out of the muddy fields and into the early 1970s, where, in protests and war rallies, it would forever attach itself to the peace-loving, establishment-shirking hippie movement.
+Not only would tie-dye become synonymous with every single festival that followed this now-legendary three-dayer called Woodstock in August 1969, but it was there that the patron saints of tie-dye culture were established: Janis Joplin, thanks to her kaleidoscopic 'fit during her main stage set, and Joe Cocker, who sang the heck out of the Beatles’ With A Little Help From My Friends with a little help from a seriously psychedelic top.
+Throughout the 70s, tie-dye would then firmly establish itself as the go-to look for peace-loving hippies during protests and war rallies.

 Appropriate rave attire